daviibf/Airflow-with-pyenv/README.md

 1. Run: `docker-compose.yaml build && docker-compose up`
 2. Run: `bash pre_start.sh` to create the project's virtual environment inside the docker, activate it and install the `requirements.txt`.
 3. That done, you can run your dag.
 The dag will run `run_project_script.sh` which is responsible for activanting the py369 and running the script.
+4. If you are successful, a `pi.txt` file will appear inside `/mnt/airflow/dags/scripts/project1/`.

 Obs: All the paths must be those from inside the container, since it volumes the path from the host into the container.